lukstafi/ppx_minidebug/README.md

 The generated code will check that the compile-time adaptive pruning matches the runtime value of the environment variable.
 If that's an obstacle, use `%%global_debug_log_level_from_env_var_unsafe` which will not perform the check.
 Using `%%global_debug_log_level_from_env_var_unsafe` is very prone to workflow bugs where different parts of a codebase are compiled with different log levels, leading to confusing behavior.

-Another example from the test suite:
+Another example from the test suite, notice how the log level of `%log1` overrides the parent log level of `%debug3_show`:

 ```ocaml
   let module Debug_runtime =